Sunday, 24 April 2022

 Measuring Distance in Google Maps

-One is to measure the distance between two points.
-Interesting observation is the ‘measure distance’ menu does not show up when the device is online so go off Wi-Fi or data mobile whilst doing this.
+One of these features is the ability to measure the distance between two points.
+Interestingly, the ‘Measure Distance’ option doesn’t appear when the device is online, so you’ll need to turn off Wi-Fi or mobile data to use this feature.

 Notice the ‘measure distance’ menu appear when offline.
 When online, the menu is not available.